djndl1/CSNotes/os/concepts/processes_threads.md

 ```

 - Peterson's solution: lock variables and warning variables; A software solution. `enter_region` will ensure a process enters the region safely.
 If both processes try to enter the region, the last one that sets `turn` will enter region while the second one busily waits.
 No read-test-write here.
 A simple assignment is atomic.
+`interested` indicates contention.
+A process can only enter the critical region when there is no contention and it's fast enough to enter without losing its `turn`.
+There is no test-and-set, it's set-and-acquire-or-fail.
+The problem with nonatomic test-and-set is setting based on stale value while with  this solution, we enter by testing.

 ```c
 #include <stdbool.h>